Skip to content

 System Management

 • Guix: Guix provides similar functionality through the Guix System, a distribution that parallels NixOS, built entirely on Guix.
 Like NixOS, the Guix System is declarative and supports reproducible system management.
-Guix offers finer granularity in managing user environments, particularly in multi-user systems, with a stronger focus on security and privilege separation (such as avoiding the need for privileged operations by the package manager).
+Guix offers finer granularity in managing user environments, particularly in multi-user systems, with a stronger focus on security and privilege separation.

 Reproducibility